Replaid-inc/github-actions-exporter/README.md

 ## Overview

-The GitHub Actions Exporter is a service designed to collect and expose metrics about GitHub Actions workflows and jobs for monitoring with Prometheus.
-This project focuses on implementing the Webhook Receiver component, which processes incoming GitHub webhook events.
+The GitHub Actions Exporter is a service designed to collect and expose metrics about GitHub Actions workflows for monitoring with Prometheus.

 ## Project Structure